springfall2008/batpred/docs/apps-yaml.md

 To make planned car charging more accurate, configure the following items in `apps.yaml`:

 - **car_charging_battery_size** - Set this value in `apps.yaml` to the car's battery size in kWh.
-If not set, Predbat defaults to 100.
-It will be used to predict car charging stops.
+If not set, Predbat defaults to 100kWh.
+It will be used to predict when to stop car charging.

 - **car_charging_limit** - You should configure this to point to a sensor that specifies the % limit the car is set to charge to.
 This could be a sensor on the EV charger integration or a Home Assistant helper entity you can set as you wish.
-If you don't specify a sensor Predbat will default to 100%.
+If you don't specify a sensor Predbat will default to 100% - i.e. fill the car to full.

-- **car_charging_soc** - You should configure this to point to a sensor (on the HA integration for your EV charger) that specifies the car's current % charge level.
+- **car_charging_soc** - You should configure this to point to a sensor (on the HA integration for your EV charger) that specifies the car's current charge level expressed as a percentage - it must NOT be set to a sensor that gives the car's current kWh value as this will cause Predbat to charge the car to an incorrect level.
-If not set, Predbat will default to 0%.
+If you don't specify a sensor, Predbat will default to 0%.

 ### Multiple Electric Cars